-Like it or not, loss of bone mass is a natural part of aging.
+Like it or not, loss of bone mass is a natural part of aging and building and maintaining healthy bones become more and more important.
 So what can we do to keep our bones, the very support for and what forms the overall structure of our body, as healthy and strong as possible?

 Health care today is not what it was 20, 30 or 50 years ago.
 If we had a physical problem, we went to the doctor and usually there was a remedy.
 Now, people are becoming much more personally involved in their health and we approach it from an attitude of: “How can I prevent disease and discomfort and maintain and preserve my health?”